lammps/lammps/doc/src/dump.rst

 and :doc:`fixes <fix>` is used to generate lines of output that is written to the dump file.
-This local data is typically calculated by each processor based on the atoms it owns, but there may be zero or more entities per atom, e.g. a list of bond distances.
+This local data is typically calculated by each processor based on the atoms it owns, but there may be zero or more entities per atom (e.g., a list of bond distances).
 An explanation of the possible dump local attributes is given below.
 Note that by using input from the :doc:`compute property/local
 <compute_property_local>` command with dump local, it is possible to
-generate information on bonds, angles, etc that can be cut and pasted directly into a data file read by the :doc:`read_data <read_data>` command.
+generate information on bonds, angles, etc. that can be cut and pasted directly into a data file read by the :doc:`read_data <read_data>` command.